hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

-I helped the identification of 3 batches of animal skeleton samples collected from aN archaeological site in Dongqu, Jishan County, Shanxi Province.
+I helped the identification of 3 batches of animal skeleton samples collected from an archaeological site in Dongqu, Jishan County, Shanxi Province.
 The site was excavated in 2020.

 > My sincere and hearty thanks go to [Dr. Dong Ningning](http://www.chm.fudan.edu.cn/78/e5/c11450a162021/page.htm) (Fudan University) and Mr. Wen Pengyong (Fudan University) , who generously share their samples to me and make this project possible.
 It is their suggestions and encouragement that give me much insight into the field.